 4. Mor Gabriel (Saint Gabriel)

-This grand monastery sitting on a hillside overlooking the plains of Mesopotamia has been meticulously renovated.
+This grand monastery sitting on a hillside overlooking the plains of Mesopotamia has been meticulously renovated in recent years.
 However, the original monastery was founded in 397AD, making it one of the oldest Christian monasteries in the world.

 As this is an active Assyrian Orthodox monastery, so you will be guided around by a local Syriac volunteer who will explain the history of the building and the religion.
 The guides speak many languages and are very knowledgeable and engaging.